 Be sure to pack warm clothing for the cooler temperatures, and keep in mind that some tourist attractions may have reduced hours during the off-season.

 Winter in Belgium

 Winter in Belgium can be cold and damp, but it’s also a magical time of year with plenty of holiday festivities and seasonal foods to enjoy.
 Even on rainy days you wont be bored in cities like Brussels, Ghent, Bruges, Antwerp and Liège.
 Therefore the best things to to when visiting Belgium during winter is making a city trip!

 Temperatures will often go below 0°C during nights, and during the coldest days they won’t rise above the freezing point.
 Depending on daytime temperatures, there’s chances of snowfall between december untill late Februari.

-Here are some top things to do during winter in Belgium:
+Top things to do during winter in Belgium:

 - Visit the Christmas markets in many cities like Brussels, Bruges, and Ghent.
 Did you know most Chistmas markets have a temporary Ice-Skating piste?

 - Sample some traditional Belgian hot chocolate and waffles.
 They will warm you up right away!